ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 There are some variations between versions, below will outline where edits are needed and how to define the desired results.
 All of these will require at least rudimentary hex editing skill.
 See [this documentation](/docs/universal/guides/hex_editing/) to learn enough to proceed.

+These instructions were written for the US versions of Platinum, HeartGold and SoulSilver.

 The below download link is for a Microsoft Excel file which can be used to easily produce the required hex strings to change the **Tutorable Moves (incl.
 Costs & Tutor IDs)** & the **Tutorable Moves (Pokémon Compatibility)** data in both Platinum & HGSS.
 The following sections describe where these changes should be done and any other context.

 [Download the GenIV Move Tutor Hex Creator Spreadsheet](https://github.com/DevHam88/pt-hgss-move-tutor-hex-creator/releases)